 What is a Local Area Network(LAN)?

-A LAN consists of hardware devices such as routers, switches, hubs, and cables.
+A LAN comprises hardware devices such as routers, switches, hubs, and cables.
 A computer over the local area network can communicate to an external web server over the internet and all machines within the LAN.
-A LAN machine can be located with the same home or office building or connected to a far LAN via Metropolitan Area Network(MAN)/Wide Area Network(WAN).

 Each device in the LAN gets an IP Address.
 The IP assigning could be static (configured manually) or dynamic.
-With static IP, the address of a machine does not change on a restart, while in the dynamic assignment, a DHCP server assigns the IP address if the machine or its ethernet interface restarts.
+With static IP, the address of a machine does not change on a restart, while in the dynamic assignment, a DHCP server assigns the IP address if the device or its ethernet interface restarts.

 Static IP is good if you have set up a service on a LAN computer and want to expose it to the outer world using port forwarding.